|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The program is open to all students; applicants need not be Spanish majors, and no background in business subjects is required.
 While these courses are normally taken within the 123 hours required for the B.A. degree in the College of Liberal Arts, the program is open to students in all colleges of the university.
 Students from most colleges who have the proper background can usually complete the program with careful schedule planning and use of electives.

-A cumulative university GPA of 2.80 must be maintained.
 A maximum of 20 hours of transfer equivalency will be accepted.
-Students interested in the program should contact the Director of the Multilingual Business and Government Studies Program in the Spanish and Portuguese Department, 4th Floor, Anderson Hall (215-204-1706).
+Students interested in the program should contact the Director of the Multilingual Business and Government Studies Program in the Spanish and Portuguese Department, Fourth Floor, Anderson Hall (215-204-1706).

 A Certificate of Specialization in Spanish is also available.
 The certificate requires completion of six courses, beginning with Basic Spanish and advancing to more specialized study of Spanish designed to enhance career opportunities in business, communication, government, and social service.
 See your advisor, or contact the department for more information.